 A proposal is late if received at any time after the due date set for receipt of the proposals.
-A late proposal will be considered along with other proposals only if it is received before the evaluation of proposals has, in the sole opinion of the Commission, substantially progressed, and then only in one of the three following conditions exists:
+A late proposal will be considered along with other proposals only if it is received before the evaluation of proposals has substantially progressed and, in the sole opinion of the Commission, only if one of the three following conditions is the cause for such late receipt:

 - 1. Mail delay the lateness is due solely to a delay in the mail when the response has been sent by registered or certified mail for which an official, dated postmark on the original receipt has been obtained. - 2.
-Commission error if it is received by any reasonable means at the Commission in sufficient time to be delivered at the office designated for the opening and would have been received at such office except the delay due to mishandling at the Commission.
-Only an appropriate date or time stamp showing the time of the receipt will be accepted as evidence of timely receipt of the proposal. - Exceptions Any other late proposal will not be considered, unless it is the only proposal received or in the sole judgment of the Commission it offers some important technical or scientific advantage that is of benefit to the Commission.
+Commission error if it is received by any reasonable means at the Commission in sufficient time to be delivered at the office designated for delivery and would have been received at such office except for delay due to mishandling at the Commission.
+Only an appropriate date or time stamp showing the time of the receipt will be accepted as evidence of timely receipt of the proposal. - 3.
+Exceptions Any other late proposal will not be considered, unless it is the only proposal received or in the sole judgment of the Commission it offers some important technical or scientific advantage that is of benefit to the Commission.